-POOR NUTRITION IN DISABLED CHILDREN
+POOR NUTRITION IN CHILDREN WITH DISABILITIES

-Poor nutrition or 'malnutrition' usually results from not getting enough to eat and is one of the most common causes of health problems.
-With its signs of weakness, thinness, failure to grow, and reduced ability to fight off illness, poor nutrition might be considered a 'disability' itself.
-It affects at least 1 out of every 6 of the world's children, mainly those who live in poor countries.
+Poor nutrition (malnutrition) usually results from not getting enough to eat and is one of the most common causes of health problems.
+With its signs of weakness, thinness, failure to grow, and reduced ability to fight off illness, poor nutrition might be considered a disability itself.
+It affects at least 1 out of every 3 children under 5 years old, mainly those who live in countries whose resources are being drained by the US and Europe.

 In this book, we do not discuss the problems of malnutrition in detail, because they are covered in most primary care handbooks (see Where There Is No Doctor, Chapter 11).
-However, a special warning is called for.
+However, note this warning:

-WARNING: Disabled children are often in greater danger of malnutrition than are other children.
+WARNING: Children with disabilities are often in greater danger of malnutrition than are other children.

 Sometimes this is because the child has difficulty sucking, swallowing, or holding food.
 Sometimes it is because the family gives more food to the children who are stronger and more able to help with daily work.
 Sometimes it is because the family doesn't know that a child with HIV needs more food than other children.
-Sometimes, however, it is because parents, although they treat their disabled child with extra love and care, keep bottle feeding him (with milk, rice water, or sugared drinks) until he is 3 or 4 years old or older.
-They keep treating-and feeding-their child like a baby, even though he is growing bigger and needs the same variety and quantity of foods that other children need.
+Sometimes, however, it is because parents, although they treat their child with extra love and care, keep bottle feeding him (with milk, rice water, or sugared drinks) until he is 3 or 4 years old or older.
+They keep treating-and feeding their child like a baby, even though he is growing bigger and needs the same variety and quantity of foods that other children need.

-To give a child only-or mainly-milk and sweet drinks after 6 months of age may keep the child fat.
-But he will slowly become malnourished.
+To give a child only-or mainly-milk and sweet drinks after 6 months of age will cause him to slowly become malnourished.
 Milk and sweet drinks lack iron, so that the child may become more and more pale, or anemic (weak blood).

-Normal: Lips, tongue and fingernails have a reddish, healthy color.
+Not anemic: Lips, tongue and finger-nails have a reddish, healthy color.

-Anemic: Lips, tongue and fingernails, pale.
+Anemic: Lips, tongue and finger-nails, pale.
 Lack of energy.
 Tires quickly.

-REMEMBER: A disabled child needs the same foods that other children of the same age need.
+REMEMBER: A child with disabilities needs the same foods that other children of the same age need.